null

 Ammonia smell

-Urine residues can break down into ammonia if they are not fully removed.
+Urine residues can break down into ammonia if not fully removed.

 Reduced absorbency